 Kinvara Carey talks about the difficulties of choosing healthier drinks for children and discusses the new report the Natural Hydration Council published which looks at the influence parents’ habits have on their children.

-How can I encourage my children to drink more water?
+How to encourage children to drink more water

 Dr Emma Derbyshire discusses how can you can encourage children to drink more water.